alvivar/simpletray/README.md

 # Tray Demo Tray Application

-This repository contains a simple Python script (`tray.py`) that creates a system tray icon for a "Tray Demo" application.
+This repository contains a simple Python script (`tray.py`) that creates a system tray icon.

 ## Features